AOrobator/HelloAndroid/lesson8/Lesson8_MemoryLeaks.md

 run serially, not in parallel unless a custom executor is specified, so true concurrency with multiple AsyncTasks is difficult to achieve.

+See [LeakyAsyncTaskActivity.java] for an example.

 ### Static References

-Another way to leak memory is with a static reference to an Activity, demo'd in LeakyInnerClassActivity.
+Another way to leak memory is with a static reference to an Activity, demo'd in [LeakyInnerClassActivity.java].
 In general, there is hardly ever a good reason to use inner classes at all.
 Activities should also not be kept in static references as static variables have a longer lifecycle than Activities.